expresspigeon/blog/src/content/posts/2012/autoresponders-put-your-email-marketing-campaings-on-cruise-control.md

 Problem is, in the past, this was a very time intensive project.  - Not any more!

-Now, with [ExpressPigeon's](https://expresspigeon.com/) new Autoresponder feature, targeting specific recipients is easier and faster than ever!
+Now, with [ExpressPigeon&apos;s](https://expresspigeon.com/) new Autoresponder feature, targeting specific recipients is easier and faster than ever!
 All while elevating the effectiveness of your email marketing and potentially bringing it to a whole new level!

-If you are a pro, you're probably already on your way over to your account login...
+If you are a pro, you&apos;re probably already on your way over to your account login...

-If you are reading this and you're not exactly sure what an email marketing autoresponder is, that's ok.
-Here's a quick synopsis of this email marketing tactic.
+If you are reading this and you&apos;re not exactly sure what an email marketing autoresponder is, that&apos;s ok.
+Here&apos;s a quick synopsis of this email marketing tactic.

 The very basics...

 An autoresponder is a mechanism to automatically send emails based on some type of user action.
-To make thing simple, let's call these actions a "trigger".
+To make thing simple, let&apos;s call these actions a "trigger".

 ##This diagram will help understand the process

 ![Diagram](/blog/images/2012/selection_320.png "Diagram")

-Let's say you're running an online t-shirt store and as the store owner you have decided to send out a newsletter featuring a new product line.
+Let&apos;s say you&apos;re running an online t-shirt store and as the store owner you have decided to send out a newsletter featuring a new product line.
  The newsletter contains the following product options: